 Is it safe to wear contact lenses?

 Contact lenses are considered safe when used correctly.
 Your risk of infection or injury is higher if you fail to clean and store your contact lenses as instructed.
 If you feel that you may not want to put forth the effort to take care of your contacts, you are probably a better candidate for eyeglasses to overcome your refractive errors.
+Daily wear disposable contact lenses have the lowest risk of infection.

 Is a contact prescription the same as my glasses prescription?